bibledit/old/lib/sources/morphhb/README.txt

 XML files:
 The master files for the Hebrew Bible.

-0convert.php:
+./run
-This script converts the data from the XML files into a SQLite database fit for use in Bibledit.
+Converts the XML files into a SQLite database fit for use in Bibledit.

+./clean
+Cleans up.